 Usually, a business requires two types of finance: long-term finance for capital expenditure and working capital finance for day-to-day needs.
 Reduced working capital can be achieved either by speeding up the cycle of account receivables and stock or lengthening the cycle of account payables.

 Trade credit is an unavoidable event for any business barring a few.
 A finance manager should make strategies to speed up the collection of money from accounts receivables.

 Negotiating good terms with accounts payables can finance part of the trade finance required for customers.

-In essence, both will reduce the working capital requirement and therefore the funds invested for working capital can be utilized for the other finance or capital requirements.
+In essence, both will reduce the working capital requirement, and therefore the funds invested for working capital can be utilized for the other finance or capital requirements.
 This source has a little different analytics.
-This source is generated out of the efficient management of working capital and appropriate usage of working capital management techniques.
+This source is generated from the efficient management of working capital and the appropriate usage of working capital management techniques.

-The advantages of reducing the working capital manyfold.
-The primary benefit is savings on the interest cost paid on working capital loans, bank overdrafts, cash credit etc. Some of the many secondary benefits which are achieved while in the process of reducing the working capital are
+The advantages of reducing the working capital are manifold.
+The primary benefit is savings on the interest cost paid on working capital loans, bank overdrafts, cash credit, etc. Some of the many secondary benefits which are achieved while in the process of reducing the working capital are

 - Of course, savings on interest cost

 - efficient overall working capital management,

 - streamlined operations of the business,